spatialnimbios/testcases/Applications/MinCDE/README.md

 Within the cylinder used (h=4um, R=0.5um), we simulated 4730 copies of minDT and 1655 copies of E.
 For Virtual Cell, both minDT and E were initially uniform throughout the Volume.
 This is the simplest initialization, although it is not what Huang et al did: In Huang et al, in Figure 2, there is a spatial gradient even at time zero.
 In Kerr et al, PNAS 2006 (MCell), the also initialized with a gradient.
 Both of those simulations used 4000 minDT and 1400 E, which is 2.1143uM and 0.74uM, respectively.
+Kerr et al also used the 1000:350 ratio, and a 4:1 ratio.

 1. minDD: 0